 Some examples of medications used to treat absence seizure are:

 Pregnant women or women who are thinking of becoming pregnant shouldn’t take valproic acid because it increases your risk for birth defects.

-Those with absence epilepsy may wish to wear a medical identification bracelet.
-This helps emergency responders know how to handle the patient in case of emergency.
-Patients also may want to educate loved ones on what to do if a seizure occurs.
+Those who have absence seizures may wish to wear a medical identification bracelet.
+This helps others know what to do in case of an emergency.
+People also may want to educate loved ones on what to do if a seizure occurs.